-Frequently Asked Questions (FAQ)
+Frequently Asked Disaster Recovery Questions (FAQs)

 You must be using Veeam v10 or later to backup your VMware servers and be sending a copy of your backups to S3 compatible object storage.

 Our SaaS automation platform for DR builds a dedicated on-demand bare-metal environment, complete with 25Gbps NFS storage, firewall, networking, VPN and routing.
-The automation then performs full restores of your Veeam backups from your object storage bucket(s) to your dedicated physical host(s) in our Bare Metal Cloud.
+The automation then performs full restores of your Veeam backups from your object storage bucket(s) to your dedicated physical host(s) in our Bare Metal Servers

 Cloud IBR provides recovery of VMware, Hyper-V and agent-based physical server backups that were backed up with Veeam and stored in an S3 object storage bucket, either backed up via Direct to Object Storage with v12, or Scale-Out-Backup-Repository (SOBR) offloads with v10 or later.
 For Hyper-V and agent-based backups, we perform a fully automated Instant Recovery with Veeam.
 These servers will require you to assign an IP address to them via their console, as Veeam Instant Recovery will not recover them with an IP address.